Alga-weyni/alga-app/replit.md

 The platform features a universal accessibility design optimized for Ethiopian users, utilizing a warm color palette (dark brown, medium brown, cream backgrounds).
 It incorporates Airbnb-style minimal navigation, a soft cream header, smooth underline animations, emoji-enhanced icons, and a horizontal clean layout.
 Accessibility is prioritized with full ARIA support, contextual tooltips, high contrast, and keyboard navigation.
 Terminology uses child-friendly wording and warm microcopy.
 The system is fully responsive, mobile-optimized, and uses lazy-loaded, compressed images for performance on Ethiopian networks.
 It is available as a Progressive Web App (PWA) and has native Android and iOS applications via Capacitor, with distinct UI patterns for mobile (bottom navigation, minimal header).

 ### Technical Implementation
-The frontend is built with React, TypeScript (Vite), Wouter for routing, Shadcn/ui (Radix UI) for components, Tailwind CSS for styling, React Query for server state management, and React Hook Form with Zod for validation.
+The frontend is built with React, TypeScript (Vite), React Router (not wouter) for routing, Shadcn/ui (Radix UI) for components, Tailwind CSS for styling, React Query v5 for server state management, and React Hook Form with Zod for validation.
 The backend utilizes Node.js, Express.js, and TypeScript, providing a RESTful API and Express sessions with PostgreSQL storage.
 PostgreSQL, hosted on Neon, is managed with Drizzle ORM and Drizzle Kit for migrations.
 Authentication is passwordless via 4-digit OTP (phone/email), with Bcrypt for password hashing, secure session cookies, and role-based access control (Guest, Host, Admin, Operator).
 Security measures include Helmet.js, CORS protection, rate limiting, robust validation, and INSA government-grade security hardening for OWASP Top 10 vulnerabilities.

 ### Feature Specifications
 - **Personalized Onboarding System**: A browser-native animated welcome experience for all user roles using Framer Motion, offering role-specific content and an interactive tour.